|Nutritional Guidelines (per serving)|

 - 1/2 cup dried cranberries

-- Heat the oven to 425 F (220 C).
+Heat the oven to 425 F (220 C).
 Oil a large rimmed baking sheet (half-sheet pan) or two smaller jelly roll pans.
+Alternatively, line the baking sheet with nonstick foil and oil it lightly.

 - Replace the butternut squash with the same amount of cubed acorn, Hubbard, or buttercup squash.